signorpipo/wle-pp/README.md

 The code folder can be found [here](https://github.com/SignorPipo/wle_pp/tree/main/wle_pp/wle_pp_bundler/js/pp).

+A collection of Wonderland Engine default projects that already includes this bundle can be found [here](https://github.com/SignorPipo/wle_ppefault).

-Some of the features you can get with this library:
+Some of the features that you can get with this library:
   - Object Extension
     * add to the WLE object lots of functions that make the object interface more cohesive and complete
   - Gamepad